Encode-guidelines/guidelines/docs/prog_hist.md

 português*](https://programminghistorian.org/pt) in early 2021.

-Since the beginning, the aim of the project has been to teach the usage of such technologies to the classicists, unfamiliar to programming languages.
+Since the beginning, the aim of the project has been to teach the usage of such technologies to classicists, unfamiliar to programming languages.
 Programming Historian offers introductory lessons on different programs or programming languages such as Python, R, MySQL, SPARQL and others, among them Jupyter Notebooks, GitHub pages,